Table of Contents

 Veterinary oncology continues to make strides in treatment options and effectiveness, but those costs can seem insurmountable for some owners.
 Pet owners can protect their wallets in the case of their beloved furry friend’s cancer diagnosis with pet insurance.

 A nasal tumor, normally treated with 15-20 radiation sessions costing up to $10,000, can be treated with CyberKnife™ Radiosurgery, targeting the tumor in just three sessions.
 For a dog named Baxter, that meant a better chance at life—and for his pet parents.
 They had a pet insurance policy through Healthy Paws Pet Insurance that covered over $18,000 of the original $21,000 price tag.
-Not only is Baxter now enjoying a healthy life, but his pet parents were able to afford to give him that second chance with insurance.
+Baxter went on to enjoy a healthy life, and his pet parents were able to afford to give him that second chance with insurance.

 Dug’s cancer treatment story